ustwo/engineering-blog/src/content/articles/empower-your-application-with-langchain-langraph-and-bedrock-part-1/index.md

 cta_prefix: AI is reshaping the future of app development.
 Join us as we explore the tools that make integrating AI easier for developers.
 ---

-*This article is one of a multi-part series, which covers the use of Langchain, Langraph, and Bedrock for working with LLMs.
+*This article is one of a multi-part series called **Empower your application with Langchain, Langraph and Bedrock**.
 Here are the other parts in the series:*

-1. Part 1: Exploring AI Tools 👈🏼 **You are here**
+1. Part 1: Exploring AI Tools for LLM Interactions 👈🏼 **You are here**
 2. [Part 2: Managing Complex AI Interactions with LangGraph](/articles/empower-your-application-with-langchain-langraph-and-bedrock-part-2)
 3. [Part 3: Leveraging Bedrock for Knowledge Base Management](/articles/empower-your-application-with-langchain-langraph-and-bedrock-part-3)